simul/simul.github.io/unity/Clouds.md

 Clouds in trueSKY
 ========

 In trueSKY, clouds are split into two layers: 3D clouds and 2D clouds.
 They have similar properties, with the exception of precipitation, which is strictly for 3D clouds.
-These properties can be modified via the sequencer and via Blueprint visual scripting.
+These properties can be modified via the sequencer and/or through Unity scripting.

 Each layer has its own properties and its own keyframes.
 Layer properties will affect the entire sequence.
 Keyframe properties will only affect the keyframe in question, unless there is only one keyframe present, in which case this will be used continously.
 Otherwise the clouds will use interpolation to move between specified properties at adjacent keyframes.